 Japan Airlines are now using the Hololens as a tool for training, enabling staff to handle enormous and sophisticated components for use in avionics systems and jet engines.
 Manufacturing production lines and construction environments are also a natural fit for the Hololens technology.
 The technology contains functionality that enables different Hololens users to experience the same reality in real-time, which is particularly useful for remote working scenarios.
 In essence, within these types of case studies, the ability to visualise images and 3D models in a new way enables decision makers to gain insight in a faster and more effective way.
 From car manufacturing (Volvo already utilises holographic computing for prototyping and construction purposes), to healthcare (microsurgery and operations) and financial services, Hololens is helping to solve real-world commercial problems and drive process efficiency, helping big companies to cut costs and drive new revenue streams.

+Here at Mozenix, we’re working with blue-chip brands and businesses from across the world to develop stunning apps and experiences for Microsoft HoloLens.
+With offices in London, Glasgow, Edinburgh and Dundee, we’re ideally positioned to help transform your AR plans and ideas into reality.
 If you’re a business or brand thinking about developing a prototype or app for Hololens, contact Mozenix today to kick-start the conversation.